Springtime planting in your Greenhouse

 If planting in a cold greenhouse in February isn’t for you, there are other options.
 As well as purchasing seeds at this time of year, you can start ordering plugs or small plants.
 These can more often or not be selected from catalogues and online and then sent to you in the post later on in spring.
 These can be particularly useful if you are limited on space in your greenhouse.
-Plus, when planting from seed, one always has to assume a percentage of wastage – seeds that don’t germinate, or those that are killed off by the cold or by pests.
+Plus, when planting from seed, you need to assume a percentage of wastage – seeds that don’t germinate, or those that are killed off by the cold or by pests.
 Plugs and small plants are already starting to establish themselves.